Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce dependency trigger to incorporate trigger information into NER method.
-The core of our method is using syntactic parser to automatically label the trigger of entities, and our model achieves the similar performance as TriggerNER.
-Because our annotation method is automated, it is more practical in the real business.
-We leave adjusting our model to encoder based on language model and make a further analysis of trigger type as our future work.
+We have introduced dependency trigger to incorporate trigger information into NER method.
+The core of our method is using syntactic parser to automatically label the trigger of entities.
+Our model performs well for long sentences, while maintain similar performance as TriggerNER for short sentences.
+Thanks to automatically annotate trigger of entities, our framework is more practical in the real business.
+Future work with DepTrigger includes: 1) adjusting our model to encoder based on language model; 2) making a further analysis of trigger type; 3) developing models for improving the performance on short sentences.